Agent Design

 ranges: Record<string, { min?: number; max?: number }>, // Numeric ranges

-// asset class (SHACL-discovered)
+// asset classes (SHACL-discovered).

 },